Skip to main content

 If a license expires or becomes invalid:

-• The server refuses to start on restart
+• the server refuses to start on restart,

-• reject protected operations
+• protected operations may be rejected,

-Data on disk remains intact until a valid license is installed.
+• data on disk remains intact until a valid license is installed.

-Q: Does VCAL ever send data externally?
+Q: Does VCAL ever send cache data externally?

 Q: How does VCAL handle concurrent requests safely?